Fluxuous/CFA-L1-Marketing-Site/_posts/2015-08-10-getting started.md

 layout: post
 category : tips
 title : "Getting Started"
-excerpt : "It's hard to start studying for Level 1.
+excerpt : "It's hard to start studying for the CFA Level 1 exam.
 And it's hard to keep studying.
 Here's what it takes to start and build your momentum."
 ---
+# The Hardest part of Level 1 is getting started
 One of the hardest things to do in the entire CFA process is to start studying for level one.
 There’s a lot of material to cover and life is busy.
 Where do you find the time?

 So, despite our best intentions, it often happens that we find days slipping by without covering any material. *I’ll just read a little extra tomorrow you say to yourself.* And it is true, a few days here and there is OK (in fact, we've long advocated planned zero days).